 Module M31 Semester 7 Duration of module 1 semester Type of module Compulsory Courses included in the module n/a How frequently is the module offered Each semester Admission requirements None Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
-Responsible professors/ module coordinators Prof. Dr. Julia Hormuth Office: 5-124, Tel.: 07121 271 3075 julia.hormuth@reutlingen-university.de Name of lecturer Visiting professors from partner university: Maria Haukka (Innovating new business) and Luis Argüero (Doing business in unstable environments) Language of instruction English Credits (ECTS) 3 Total workload 90h (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours (to be scheduled as a block - 1 week = 30hours) Examination/ type of assessment Project work (not graded -pass/fail) Learning outcomes On successful completion of this module, a student will have developed the following competencies: Professional competencies: OPTION 1: Innovating New Business (Maria Haukka, Haaga-Helia University of Applied Sciences, Finland) Students completing this course will have developed an understanding of the possibilities of innovation process and the tools needed within the process.
-As well they will have learned the skills of pitching and the skills of facilitating the teamwork.
-The course is practical and students work in teams.
-All students need an organization that has a defined problem or challenge that needs to be developed.
-There is no be obligation to connect with that organization.
-The defined problem can be student's own remark of a defunctional operation from the worker's or customer's point of view.
-Students will become familiar with the definition of innovation
+Responsible Prof. Dr. Florian Kapmeier professors/ module coordinators Tel.: +49 7121-271-3104 florian.kapmeier@reutlingen-university.de Name of lecturer Visiting professors from partner university: Samer Ajour El Zein (Interna- tional Financial Risk Management) and Joe Daly (Managing Business Mar- kets) Language of instruc- tion English Credits (ECTS) 3 Total workload 90h (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours (to be scheduled as a block - 1 week = 30hours) Examination/ type of assessment Project work (not graded -pass/fail) Learning outcomes On successful completion of this module, a student will have developed the following competencies: Professional competencies: OPTION 1: International Financial Risk Management (Samer Ajour) Students completing this course will have developed an understanding of International Financial Markets, as well as build strategies to hedge risk in the financial markets.
+Students will Understand the Finance of International Management.
+Conduct cases for international investments Understand the process when growing business internationally.
+Learn what a manager must know about the business financial in- formation in international markets.